Code of Ethics

 Volunteer caregivers act with responsibility, accountability, and integrity always.
 Volunteer caregivers reflect on and can explain their practice and decisions.

-Volunteer caregivers value training and participate in continuous professional development provided by the organization.
+Volunteer caregivers value training and participate in continuous professional development provided by the organisation.

 Volunteer caregivers respect a parent’s right to confidentiality and their express wishes in relation to the information they wish the child to know or not k now about their condition and ensure that the nature and limits of that privacy are clearly understood and applied.
 Volunteer caregivers will provide parents with all information relating to their children at the end of each session that the child or children are minded.